hiroshimamiya/EPIB685/Codes/TS.md

-Rate Ratio, rate of death (# number of person-time) in response to one unit increase of ozone Now, the RR of ozone is positive, (or greater than 1.0 when exponentatied), meaning that ozone is associated with death after controlling for period effects
+Rate Ratio, rate of death (# number of person-time) in response to one unit increase of ozone Now, the RR of ozone is positive, (or greater than 1.0 when exponentiated), meaning that ozone is associated with death after controlling for period effects

 ``` r